 1 cup canned pumpkin puree

 yogurt, ice cream or creme fraiche for topping (optional!)

 Preheat your oven to 350F degrees.
 Arrange the oven racks with one smack dab in the middle.

 Pull together the ingredients you’ll need for the buckle, and also a 9x13’ rectangle pan.
 (An oval will also work if you have one, as we used here.)

 Slice the apples as thinly as possible, and place them in a large bowl squeezing the juice of the lemon over the slices as you go (this prevents them from oxidizing and turning brown).
 Set the apples aside.

-In a medium sized bowl, mix together the cookie mixes, butter and eggs.
+In a medium sized bowl, mix up the cookie recipe.
 Your hands are the best tools for the job here!

 Next, assemble the buckle.
 Layer half of the apples with half of the pumpkin in the prepared pan, then cover with half of the cookie mix.
 Repeat with the remaining ingredients being sure to press the mixture into the pan once all of the ingredients are in.